PhatDot1/FOMO_Mantle_Deployment/README.md

 <img width="637" height="137" alt="Screenshot 2025-08-03 at 14 09 55" src="https://github.com/user-attachments/assets/06d788ce-5157-414d-bc44-bd3bb09d78e2" />

-FOMO Insurance is a decentralized protocol built on **Etherlink** that allows crypto holders to cash out their crypto for stablecoins *and still retain upside exposure* if the market rises after they exit.
+FOMO Insurance is a decentralized protocol built on **Mantle** that allows crypto holders to cash out their crypto for stablecoins *and still retain upside exposure* if the market rises after they exit.
 This provides a new risk-management primitive in DeFi that mirrors structured financial products in TradFi, giving users both immediate liquidity and a share of future gains.

 **View the demo here**: https://fomo-insurance.vercel.app/